JessikaSolleder/CE462-Project-4/README.md

 -	Other parameters that you feel are necessary for calculations.

 The program will also perform the following:
+- Automatic calculation of the embedment depth, anchor force and maximum moment.
 -	Sensitivity analysis by systematically changing the angle of internal friction.
 -	Plot the angle of internal friction versus embedment depth
 -	Plot the angle of internal friction and anchor force.